microsoft/winget-cli/doc/specs/#148 - Repair Support.md

   -  The `InstallerRepair' switch when using the remote installer source for repair.

 ## Potential Issues
-- Repair for Nullsoft, Inno, Portables installer types are not supported in the initial implementation.
 - For Burn/Exe installer types
   - the repair command will not work if the installer does not have a custom repair switch specified in the YAML manifest file.
   - the repair command will not work if the installed Burn/Exe installer type doesn't correlated to the remote installer type that has a custom repair switch specified in the YAML manifest file.